Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 The V in V Shred is actually a nod to V Shred cofounder and the literal face of the platform, Vince Sant — Vinsanity Shred.

-Vince Sant is a fitness model and ISSA-certified personal trainer.
+Vince Sant is a fitness model and ISSA-certified celebrity trainer.

-He joined forces with the trio of Roger Crandall, Kevin Pearn, and Nick Daniel in 2015.
-The high school football team reject — cut from the roster for being dangerously twiggy — is now a shredded powerhouse with over a dozen programs and a supplement line (Sculpt Nation).
+He joined forces with Roger Crandall, Kevin Pearn, and Nick Daniel in 2015 to create the V Shred team.
+The high school football team reject — cut from the roster for being dangerously twiggy — is now a “fitness author” with over a dozen programs, including the popular Fat Loss Extreme program) and a supplement line (Sculpt Nation) to help you lose weight or build muscle.

 The original $1,000 V Shred start-up exploded into one of the trendiest fitness platforms ever, pulling in $110 million in revenue in 2019 alone.
-V Shred’s cult-like online following is now more than 10-million members strong between Instagram, Facebook, and YouTube.
+V Shred’s cult-like online following is now more than 10-million members strong between Instagram, Facebook, and YouTube, and has been featured in numerous fitness magazines.

-Yet, V Shred also rubs a lot of legitimate fitness gurus the wrong way, with Greg Doucette, Jeff Cavaliere, and Sean Nal calling Sant out for putting the confusion back in muscle confusion.
-Obnoxious ads aside, much of Sant’s exercise and diet advice is a bit … overblown.
+Yet, the brand rubbed a lot of legitimate fitness gurus the wrong way, with Greg Doucette, Jeff Cavaliere, and Sean Nal calling Sant out for putting the fitness model confusion back in muscle confusion.

 (Disclaimer: We haven’t fact-checked every sentence out of Vince Sant’s mouth.
 But we’ve seen countless statements that are either trumped-up facts or misleading.)